Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

   * Beyer, H.G., 1995.
 [Toward a theory of evolution strategies: On the benefits of sex—The (μ/μ, λ) theory](https://direct.mit.edu/evco/article-abstract/3/1/81/738/Toward-a-Theory-of-Evolution-Strategies-On-the).
 Evolutionary Computation, 3(1), pp.81-111.
 * Schwefel, H.P., 1984.
 [Evolution strategies: A family of non-linear optimization techniques based on imitating some principles of organic evolution](https://link.springer.com/article/10.1007/BF01876146).
 Annals of Operations Research, 1(2), pp.165-167.
   * Schwefel, H.P., 2012.
 [Ubiquity symposium: Evolutionary computation and the processes of life: Life lessons taught by simulated evolution](https://dl.acm.org/doi/10.1145/2369296.2369297).
 Ubiquity, 2012(September), pp.1-9.
-  * Schwefel, H.P. and de Brito Mendes, M.A., 2010.
-45 years of evolution strategies: Hans-Paul Schwefel interviewed for the genetic argonaut blog.
-ACM SIGEVOlution, 4(2), pp.2-8.
   * Schwefel, H.P., 2008.
 An interview with Hans-Paul Schwefel: With an introduction by Günter Rudolph.
 ACM SIGEVOlution, 3(4), pp.2-5.
   * Schwefel, H.P.P., 1993.
 Evolution and optimum seeking: The sixth generation.
 John Wiley & Sons, Inc..
   * Schwefel, H.P., 1988.
 Evolutionary learning optimum-seeking on parallel computer architectures.
 In Systems Analysis and Simulation I (pp. 217-225).
 Springer, New York, NY.